Independent. Human-Curated. Established 2007.

 - Lower cost: No need to register and maintain multiple domain names.
 No separate hosting per country.

-- Easier hreflang: All language versions are on the same sitemap and domain, simplifying hreflang implementation.
+- Easier hreflang: All language versions live on the same sitemap and domain, simplifying hreflang implementation.

 When CcTLDs Make Sense

-- You're a large enterprise โ the domain management overhead is manageable with dedicated resources
+- You are a large enterprise and the domain management overhead is manageable with dedicated resources.

 Hreflang Implementation